leaningtech/labs/src/content/docs/cheerpj2/05-reference/WebWorker-API.md

 ## CheerpJWorker.cjCall

-Executes a static Java method in the WebWorker contet
+Executes a static Java method in the WebWorker content

 ```js
 w.cjCall("ClassName", "methodName", arg1, arg2).then(...)